AdaCore/aws/readme.txt

       Included with the main AWS distribution (win32 directory).

-   Note that we have used and we distribute (for Win32 platform) OpenSSL version 0.9.7d with this AWS release.
-OpenSSL has been built with Mingw GCC version 3.4.1 with -O3 optimization level.
+   Note that we have used and we distribute (for Win32 platform) OpenSSL version 0.9.8b with this AWS release.
+OpenSSL has been built with GNAT pro 5.04a with -O3 optimization level.

    See OpenSSL license (docs/openssl.license).